-- iii.
-Member has no reason to believe that its claim for the benefits of the DTAA is impaired in any manner; - iv.
-Member is the ultimate beneficial owner of its shareholding in the Company and Dividend receivable from the Company; and - v.
-Member does not have a taxable presence or a permanent establishment in India during the financial year. - VI.
-Please note that the Company is not obligated to apply the beneficial DTAA rates at the time of tax deduction / withholding on dividend amounts.
-Application of beneficial DTAA Rate shall depend upon the completeness and satisfactory review by the Company, of the documents submitted by Non-Resident shareholder. - VII.
+- VII.
 Accordingly, in order to enable us to determine the appropriate TDS / withholding tax rate applicable, we request you to provide these details. - VIII.
 Kindly note that the aforementioned documents may be submitted to the Company at harvinder.kumar@signify.com or to KFintech at einward.ris@kfintech.com. - IX.
-Members are requested to contact KFintech / Investor Service Department of the Company for encashing the unclaimed dividends, if any, standing to the credit of their account. - X. Pursuant to Sections 124, 125 and any other relevant provisions of the Companies Act, 2013 read with Investor Education and Protection Fund (Accounting, Audit, Transfer and Refund) Rules, 2016, dividends which are not encashed / claimed by the shareholder for a period of seven consecutive years shall be transferred to the Investor Education and Protection Fund (IEPF) Authority.
+Members are requested to ensure updating their correct PAN details (whether in demat or physical shares both) in order to get necessary tax certificate aligned with their PAN details for receiving dividend amount after applicable tax deduction/withholding in future. - X. Members are requested to contact KFintech / Investor Service Department of the Company for encashing the unclaimed dividends, if any, standing to the credit of their account. - XI.
+Pursuant to Sections 124, 125 and any other relevant provisions of the Companies Act, 2013 read with Investor Education and Protection Fund (Accounting, Audit, Transfer and Refund) Rules, 2016, dividends which are not encashed / claimed by the shareholder for a period of seven consecutive years shall be transferred to the Investor Education and Protection Fund (IEPF) Authority.
 The IEPF Rules mandate the Companies to transfer the shares of shareholders whose dividends remain unpaid / unclaimed for a period of seven consecutive years to the demat account of IEPF Authority.